 But it’s fine to keep it straightforward.
 To get the best idea of the disclaimer that you should use, spend some time flipping through books in your specific genre.

-Did you get someone else to design your cover?
-(We strongly recommend that indie authors get professionally designed covers).
+Did someone else design your cover?
+(Hint: indie authors are strongly recommended to get professionally designed covers).
 If you want to credit your designer properly, this is the spot for you.
 Here are some examples of ways to do this: